mattpalermo/asciidoctor-browser-renderer/README.md

 # Asciidoctor browser renderer

-Read asciidoc documents in web browsers using asciidoctor
+Read asciidoc documents in a web browser using asciidoctor

 ## Getting started